pllearns/sdk-core-nodejs/ARCHIVIST.md

 `Do you want your node to act as a server for doing bound-witnesses?
 (Y/n) · true`

 Select your port for peer to peer protocol
-`What port would you like to use for your peer to peer protocol? · 11000`
+`What port would you like to use for your peer to peer protocol? · 11000` This is your bound witness port, it should be different from the diviner port

-Ensure that the component features for support are Archivist `Which component features do you want your Xyo Node to support? · archivist`
+Ensure that the component features for support are Archivist `Which component features do you want your Xyo Node to support? · archivist` If you select diviner, you won't get the correct options to set up an archivist

 Set up the database with the values from your bootstrapping earlier `Enter the `host` value for your MySQL database · 127.0.0.1`